ash47/Frota/README.md

 ###Up next###
  - More work on the game mode system
-  - Scores need to be added
-  - Which team actually won needs to be added
+  - Which team actually won needs to be added (you can see via the scores, but an announcment would be nice)
  - Improved picking
   - Hero picking
   - Filters
   - Build picking / generation
+ - More stuff :P